matplotlib/matplotlib/doc/users/faq/howto_faq.rst

 Why do I have so many ticks, and/or why are they out of order?
 --------------------------------------------------------------

-Sometimes Matplotlib will unexpectedly plot with a tick for each data point, and/or the ticks will be out of numerical order.
-This is usually a sign that you have passed in a list of strings rather than a list or array of floats or datetime objects.
-This will often happen when reading in a comma-delimited text file.
+One common cause for unexpected tick behavior is passing a list of strings instead of numbers or datetime objects.
+This can easily happen without notice when reading in a comma-delimited text file.
 Matplotlib treats lists of strings as "categorical" variables (:doc:`/gallery/lines_bars_and_markers/categorical_variables`), and by default puts one tick per "category", and plots them in the order in which they are supplied.